|CNY Hiking HOME PAGE||Finger Lakes Trail||FLT Central Section||NCT in Central New York||Hiking in Cortland County|

 Footbridge over Pritchard Brook

 Continuation from Baker School State Forest.
-The Finger Lakes Trail/North Country Trail crosses NY 41.
-Parking.
+The North Country Trail leaves NY 41.
+Some Parking.
 Start of this section is on PRIVATE PROPERTY and is CLOSED for HUNTING from Oct 1 to Dec 22.
 Begin ascending.
 Follow white blazes.

 Entering Taylor Valley State Forest.